IdentityPython/pyFF/docs/examples.rst

 This should start pyffd in the foreground.
 If you remove the ``-f`` pyFF should daemonize.
+Setting the cache to ``-c`` will turn it off.
 For running pyFF in production I suggest something like this:

 .. code-block:: bash